Philatelic fakes and forgeries: Fantasies

 Fantasies are stamps claimed to be issued by places that do not even exist.
 One of the most famous of these were "King" Charles-Marie David de Mayréna's stamps for Sedang.
 The stamps of New Atlantis required the construction of a bamboo raft that would be floated in the Atlantic as the country.

 In exceptional cases, even fantasies can be highly traded in collector circles.
 Fantasy stamps from 1978, which were produced in Great Britain, represent an exceptional case.
 In that year the British author Len Deighton published a book entitled SS-GB.
 The story is about a Britain that was occupied by Nazi Germany during the Second World War.
 In this context, a stamp with Hitler's head and the inscription "Postage Revenue", as found on all British stamps, appeared on the front page of the book.
 As a clever marketing strategy for the introduction of the book, a booklet of stamps was produced, which contained the alleged Hitler stamps with three different values and in three different colours of six stamps each.
-However, the British Post Office was not at all amused and confiscated all the booklets it could get its hands on as rapidly as possible.
+However, the Royal Mail confiscated all the booklets it could get its hands on as rapidly as possible.
 The remaining booklets quickly became a rarity sought after by collectors.
 At an auction in England, for example, a booklet was sold for 300 British pounds.
 In Germany, in 1998, one of them realized the proud price of 1250 DM.
 So it was not long before counterfeiters came up with the idea of forging even these booklets with fantasy stamps themselves.
 These imitations also brought in several hundred dollars on the US market.